tpayne/terraform-examples/samples/Azure/templates/arm_deployments/README.md

 ------
 - This example is is only intended as a sample on how to create a system.
 You will need to configure it as needed
 - This example only demos how to sub-contract/modularise some of the template functionality - mostly the DB items.
 It does not similarly split up the frontend or backend components.
 This is left as an exercise for someone as and when
+- Ideally, the common resources used by frontend, backend and db layer should be modularised as common templates, but this is not done for this example

 Liability Warning
 -----------------